-NSPE undergraduate programs are designed for students with some prior college education, although that is not a prerequisite for admission.
+This undergraduate program is designed for students with some prior college education, although that is not a prerequisite for admission.
 All applicants must have a high school diploma or qualified GED.
 SAT or ACT scores are not required but will be considered by the admission committee if provided.

-The New School for Public Engagement has specific transfer agreements with a number of affiliated institutions, in which case a course-by-course evaluation is not required.
+The Bachelor's Program for Adults and Transfer students has specific transfer agreements with a number of affiliated institutions, in which case a course-by-course evaluation is not required.

-All NSPE undergraduates apply to the general Liberal Arts bachelor's program.
-You change your major to Environmental Studies after admission to the school.
+All undergraduates in the Bachelor's Program for Adults and Transfer Students apply to the general Liberal Arts bachelor's program.
+You change your major to Global Studies after admission to the school.

 All application materials must be received in the Office of Admission by the deadline for priority consideration.
 Late applications may be considered, but financial aid may not be available.
 Former students seeking readmission must contact the Office of Admission for application instructions.

 Read the detailed application instructions provided with the online application form.
-You can also download the instructions (PDF).
+You can also download the instructions.
 Applicants who are applying to enter the Riggio Honors Program: Writing and Democracy must submit a writing portfolio with their other application documents.
 Follow the link for more information about the Riggio program and the supplemental application materials.
-Any documents not submitted online can be mailed to the Office of Admission Undergraduate (see address in Contact box) with a Materials Cover Sheet (PDF).
+Any documents not submitted online can be mailed to the Office of Admission Undergraduate (see address in Contact box) with an application materials cover sheet.